aasmundeldhuset/kotlin-for-python-developers/README.md

 }
 ```

 There are no `**kwargs` in Kotlin, but you can define optional parameters with default values, and you may choose to name some or all of the parameters when you call the function (whether they've got default values or not).
-Like in Python, the named arguments can be reordered at will:
+A parameter with a default value must still specify its type explicitly.
+Like in Python, the named arguments can be reordered at will at the call site:

 ```kotlin
 fun foo(decimal: Double, integer: Int, text: String = "Hello") { ... }